-- ΤL Term loan.
+- Term loan.
+TL

-- DD Delayed draw term loan.

-- 1L First lien.
+- First lien.
+1L

 - 2L Second lien.

-- Security considered restricted. (a)
+- Security considered restricted.

 - Value determined using significant unobservable inputs.

 - Zero coupon bond.

 - Represents a payment-in-kind ("PIK") security which may pay interest/dividend in additional par/shares.

-- (a) (b) (c) (d) (e) (f) Non-income producing security.
-Securities exempt from registration pursuant to Rule 144A under the Securities Act of 1933, as amended.
-These securities may only be resold to qualified institutional buyers in transactions exempt from registration.
+- Non-income producing security.

+- Securities exempt from registration pursuant to Rule 144A under the Securities Act of 1933, as amended.
+These securities may only be resold to qualified institutional buyers in transactions exempt from

-- (g) Rate represents the money market fund's average 7-day yield as of October 31, 2022.
+- Rate represents the money market fund's average 7-day yield as of October 31, 2023.

+- Securities purchased on a when-issued basis.
+Rates do not take effect until settlement date.

-Statement of Assets and Liabilities As of October 31, 2022
+Statement of Assets and Liabilities As of October 31, 2023